 Plus, I prefer the squeezed “look” on my skin over an annoying white head.
 Don’t tell anyone…

-But that squeeze is sometimes followed by regret as the thing swells, doesn’t stop bleeding or leaking, or takes ages to heal (with a scar when it does!)
+But that squeeze is sometimes followed by regret as the thing swells, doesn’t stop bleeding, or takes forever to heal (with a scar when it does!)